sajad002/Iranian-Traditional-Music-Genres-Classification/README.md

 ### Training and Evaluation

 The model was trained on the dataset of 604 Persian classical music recordings and each recording give multiple windows according to the window length and overlap.
-The model was evaluated on a held-out test set and achieved an accuracy of 93.5%.
+The model was evaluated on a held-out test set and achieved an accuracy of 70-80%.

 ### Conclusion

 The CNN model developed in this project demonstrates the feasibility of using deep learning for music genre classification from audio recordings captured through a microphone.
-The model achieves an accuracy of 93.5% on a held-out test set, which is significantly higher than the baseline accuracy of 50%.
+The model achieves an acceptable accuracy on a held-out test set, which is significantly higher than the baseline accuracy of 50%.
 The model can be used for a variety of applications, such as real-time music genre detection, music recommendation, and music generation.

 ### Future Work